salmanhiro/Pybinec/README.md

 This program was made by a lonely astrophysics undergrad student, so I will be welcome for any conversation!

 Sincerely,
+Salman Al Farisi
-Salman Al Farisi, Department of Astronomy, Institut Teknologi Bandung. salman.hiro@s.itb.ac.id
+Department of Astronomy, Institut Teknologi Bandung
+salman.hiro@s.itb.ac.id

 ## Bibliography